-If you’re a furniture shopper who’s both style- and budget-conscious, then it isn’t hard to guess why you might want to find some other stores and web sites like Wayfair.
+If you’re a furniture shopper who’s both style- and budget-conscious, then it isn’t hard to guess why you might want to find some other stores and websites like Wayfair.

 But while Wayfair is certainly convenient, it’s far from ideal.